numberplates/plateit-generator-docs/components/bsau.md

 | **textLineHeight** | number | 2 | The height in mm of the text. |
 | **textColour** | string\|array | 'black' | The [colour](/other/colour.md) of the text. |

+!> The Bsau component has no effect on shaped plates.
+Use the `bottomLineExtra` controller instead.
+[See here](/examples/shaped.md) for examples.

 ## Methods <!-- {docsify-ignore} -->

 ### setText()